JeremyChowPrograms/FRC_2017-2018_Team2496_CODE/doc/CodeTestProtocols.md

 **Goals:**

 - Establish strict control over what code goes onto the final robot
 - Maintain high standard of code
 - Ensure all code is reviewed
 - Allow efficient, but controlled testing
 - Give hands-on opportunity to programmers at all levels
 - Keep a safe testing enviornment
 - Minimize failure at competition

+**Developing Code:**
+- All develop
+**Testing Code:**

+**Debugging Code:**

-**Git Repo:**
+**Git Repo/Backing up code:**

 *Writen by Ashwin Gupta on 5/15/2017*